History of Inuit clothing: Decline since the nineteenth century

 The availability of pelts has also impacted the production of skin garments.
 In the early 20th century, overhunting led to a significant depletion of caribou herds in some areas.
 Lack of materials after the 1940s caused the extinction of a style of baggy leggings or stockings worn by Iglulingmiut and Caribou Inuit.
 Many areas today have restrictions on hunting that impacts the availability of pelts.
 Greenland, for example, requires a hunting license, limits the number of animals that can be hunted, and sets hunting seasons.
 Climate change in Canada has resulted in decreasing seal populations and reduced availability of seal pelts.

 From the 1960s to the 1980s, strong opposition to seal hunting from the animal rights movement, particularly an influential 1976 Greenpeace Canada campaign, led to significant restrictions on the import of sealskin goods in the United States (1972) and the European Economic Community (1983).
 These restrictions crashed the export market for seal pelts and caused a corresponding drop in hunting as a primary occupation, reducing the availability of pelts for northern seamstresses and increasing poverty and suicide rates among Inuit in Nunavut.
 Income levels for Inuit dropped by a reported 95% compared to pre-ban levels.

+In the 1980s, the Greenlandic government launched a program to increase demand for sealskin products by subsidizing the purchase of sealskins from hunters and supporting the creation of new designs.
+The program has run at a deficit since it was established, as a result of the 1980s crash in sealskin prices.
 Greenpeace Canada apologized to Inuit in 1985 for the knock-on effects of their campaign.
 The European Union ban on seal products was reaffirmed in 2009.
 In 2015, exemptions were made in the ban for certified indigenous-hunted products, but a 2020 report described this exemption as economically ineffective.
 The sealskin ban has never been repealed or loosened in the United States.
-Many Inuit have criticized efforts to ban seal hunting and sealskin as short-sighted and culturally ignorant.
+Many Inuit have criticized efforts to ban seal hunting and sealskin products as short-sighted and culturally ignorant.